kryzp/kryzp.github.io/about.md

 I also really enjoy doing graphics breakdowns and write-ups on computer graphics and physics simulation.

+Other than that, I like sketching landscapes and animals (birds especially), playing my guitar, talking about how amazing The Last of Us is, or simply listening to music.
+I also like just building stuff, like when I built my own crossbow (maybe I'll make a blog post on that at some point :p ).

 Feel free to contact me at <a href="mailto:kprzeczek4@gmail.com">kprzeczek4@gmail.com</a>.

 <a href="{{ '/assets/cv.pdf' | relative_url }}" download>Download CV</a>